elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-immune-response-contribute-to-the-pathological-effects-of-parasitic-infections.md

 url: /learn/psychology/questions/how-does-the-immune-response-contribute-to-the-pathological-effects-of-parasitic-infections
 score: -1.0
 related_article1:
-    id: 165843
+    id: 165849
-    title: What are the ecological consequences of habitat disruption caused by parasites?
+    title: >-
+        What are parasitoids and how do they differ from other parasitic insects?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-ecological-consequences-of-habitat-disruption-caused-by-parasites
+    url: /learn/psychology/questions/what-are-parasitoids-and-how-do-they-differ-from-other-parasitic-insects
 related_article2:
-    id: 165840
+    id: 165855
+    title: >-
-    title: What are the clinical implications of identifying parasitic infections?
+        What are the transmission dynamics of zoonotic diseases between wild and domestic animals?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-clinical-implications-of-identifying-parasitic-infections
+    url: /learn/psychology/questions/what-are-the-transmission-dynamics-of-zoonotic-diseases-between-wild-and-domestic-animals
 related_article3:
-    id: 165852
+    id: 165849
-    title: What challenges do global health initiatives face in the eradication of tropical diseases?
+    title: >-
+        What are parasitoids and how do they differ from other parasitic insects?
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-do-global-health-initiatives-face-in-the-eradication-of-tropical-diseases
+    url: /learn/psychology/questions/what-are-parasitoids-and-how-do-they-differ-from-other-parasitic-insects
 related_article4:
-    id: 165842
+    id: 165839
-    title: Discuss the impact of parasites on protein-energy malnutrition and iron deficiency.
+    title: >-
+        What molecular techniques are advancing research in parasitology?
     subject: Psychology
-    url: /learn/psychology/questions/discuss-the-impact-of-parasites-on-proteinenergy-malnutrition-and-iron-deficiency
+    url: /learn/psychology/questions/what-molecular-techniques-are-advancing-research-in-parasitology
 related_article5:
-    id: 165830
+    id: 165852
-    title: How do sociological and political factors influence the incidence and distribution of parasitic diseases?
+    title: >-
+        What challenges do global health initiatives face in the eradication of tropical diseases?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-sociological-and-political-factors-influence-the-incidence-and-distribution-of-parasitic-diseases
+    url: /learn/psychology/questions/what-challenges-do-global-health-initiatives-face-in-the-eradication-of-tropical-diseases
 ---

 &nbsp;